ericcornelissen/shescape/CONTRIBUTING.md

 To run compatibility tests run `npm run test:compat:regexp`.
-Note that this runs the tests only for the current Node.js version but there is slight variation in supported regexp features across Node.js versions.
+Note that this runs the tests only for the current Node.js version but there is slight variation in supported regexp features between Node.js versions.

 The test suite uses a home grown test runner so that they can always be run using the `--enable-experimental-regexp-engine` CLI option as well as on the